 - If you would like pay your account in person or have questions, please visit Colonial Central for the Student Accounts office.

 - The GWorld card is the official identification card for George Washington University students, staff, and faculty.
 Your GWorld card is used to access the library, the Science & Engineering Hall, and other important campus facilities.
 It may also be used to pay for copy and printing services, as well as food at restaurants on and off campus.

 - To obtain a GWorld card, you must go to the GWorld Card Office no earlier than one month prior to the first day of classes.
 You must have present your GWid number, passport/government-issued ID, AND be registered for at least one course at GW.

-- There is no on-campus housing for graduate students.
+- As a reminder, there is no on-campus housing for graduate students.
 Incoming students must seek housing in one of the neighborhoods surrounding GW.

 - Students may also join the Facebook group for SEAS graduate students and alumni to inquire about housing and roommate availability.